mozilla-services/socorro/docs/installation.rst

 ````````````

-These consist of the crashmover, monitor and processor daemons.
+The processor daemon must be running.
 You can
 find startup scripts for RHEL/CentOS in:

 https://github.com/mozilla/socorro/tree/master/scripts/init.d

-Copy these into /etc/init.d and enable on boot:
+Copy this into /etc/init.d and enable on boot:

 From inside the Socorro checkout, as the *root* user
 ::
-  for service in socorro-{crashmover,monitor,processor}
-  do
-    cp scripts/init.d/$service /etc/init.d/
+  cp scripts/init.d/socorro-processor /etc/init.d/
-    chkconfig --add $service
+  chkconfig --add socorro-processor
-    chkconfig $service on
+  chkconfig socorro-processor on
-    service $service start
+  service socorro-processor start
-  done

 Web Services
 ````````````